I am an ambivert.

 After socializing, we need time to recharge.
-That may be few days or weeks; nobody knows.
+That may be a few days or weeks; nobody knows.

-Now you know we don’t have problems to go out, meet new people and hangout.
+Now you know we don’t have problems to go out, meet new people and hang out.
 Along with that, we’d like you to know one more thing.
 We need time to recharge after we socialize.
 Socializing drains our social energy.
-After going out on Friday, you may not hear form us on Saturday or even Sunday.
+After going out on Friday, you may not hear from us on Saturday or even Sunday.
 Nothing’s wrong with us and we are not mad at you.
 We are just recharging.